mindscan-de/BrightFlux/README.md

 Video time stamp Annotations
 * Provide multiple timestamps and time warp between them, in case of edited videos or speed up videos.
 * Maybe provide multiple sync partitions.

+Improve Highlight-Annotations
+* use the dataframe hierarchy plugin to track multiple base documents
+* have an highlight dataframe file for each base document,

 ### Even Later